jonasjahnsson/jonasjahnsson/content/about/index.md

 ## Empowering Builders at buidlbox

-Still really interested in enabling builders succeedAfter Gitcoin, I joined **buidlbox**, a hackathon platform that partners with leading Web3 brands to empower developers.
+Still really interested in enabling builders succeed.
+After Gitcoin, I joined **buidlbox**, a hackathon platform that partners with leading Web3 brands to empower developers.
 My role centered on creating an **analytics framework** to measure both product performance and marketing efforts.
 Beyond data, my true passion lies in the stories of the builders themselves.

 Seeing developers enter Web3, learn new skills, and turn their ideas into real-world solutions is incredibly rewarding.
 At buidlbox, I’ve had the privilege of supporting some of the most talented minds in the space, helping them gain visibility and opportunities to thrive.
+Biggest win?
+Becoming frens with 10s of builders that was first introduced to building via buidlbox, now they are doing their thing!!

 ## Why Web3?